vmlrodrigues/curta-url/README.md

 # Bloat that will not be implemented

-- **Tracking or spying of any kind.** The only logs that still exist are errors printed to stderr and some basic logging of configs.
+- **Tracking or spying of any kind.** The only logs that still exist are errors printed to stderr and some basic logging of configuration.
 - **User management.** If you need a shortener for your whole organization, either run separate containers for everyone or use something else.
-- **Cookies, newsletters**, "we value your privacy" popups or any of the multiple other ways modern web shows how anti-user it is.
+- **Cookies, newsletters**, "we value your privacy" popups or any of the multiple other ways the modern web shows how anti-user it is.
 We all hate those, and they're not needed here.
 - **Paywalls** or messages begging for donations.
-If you want to buy me a coffee, you can message me through GitHub discussions or mail me.
+If you want to buy me a coffee, you can message me through GitHub discussions or email me.

 # Screenshots